Academy Park Campus

-Williamson County Parks and Recreation is pleased to announce construction progress on two new facilities in Franklin.
-The Williamson County Enrichment Center, to be built where Battle Ground Academy's Fleming Hall once stood, The center is structured to faciliate programs and community engagement for senior citizens ages 55 and up Monday through Friday from 7:00am to 3:00pm.
+Williamson County Parks and Recreation is pleased to announce the completion of two new facilities in Franklin.
+The Williamson County Enrichment Center, built where Battle Ground Academy's Fleming Hall once stood, The center is structured to faciliate programs and community engagement for senior citizens ages 55 and up Monday through Friday from 7:00am to 3:00pm.
 During afternoon, evenings and weekends, the venue transitions to offer programs for young and old alike offering classes and events to include: arts and crafts, music, dance, theatre and much more.
-The center will be a state of the art facility built on the site of the original Battle Ground Academy campus where the rich history of the county has been preserved, while the ever-changing needs of a growing community are still being met.
+The center is a state of the art facility built on the site of the original Battle Ground Academy campus where the rich history of the county has been preserved, while the ever-changing needs of a growing community are still being met.

-In addition to the construction of the Enrichment Center, the old Coverdale Hall building, constructed in 1905, will be renovated as a center for the arts.
-The building, that now sits empty, will be brought to life as a theatre, performing arts venue and art gallery.
-The Performing Arts Center will house a 300-seat state-of-the-art theatre space for dramatic productions, musical performances, camps and workshops.
-Both buildings will be available for rental to the public for meetings, events and theatrical productions.
-Williamson County Parks and Recreation will manage the two new centers, which are expected to open in late spring 2017.
+In addition to the new Enrichment Center, the old Coverdale Hall building, constructed in 1905, has been renovated as a center for the arts.
+The building has been brought to life as a theatre, performing arts venue and art gallery.
+The Performing Arts Center houses a 300-seat state-of-the-art theatre space for dramatic productions, musical performances, camps and workshops.
+Both buildings are available for rental to the public for meetings, events and theatrical productions.
+Williamson County Parks and Recreation manages both centers.

 BRICKS ARE NOW PART OF THE LEGACY

 Brick Application Form

 Looking for a unique holiday gift idea?
-Purchase a Gift Certificate for a personalized brick that will become a permanent part of the Williamson County Parks and Recreation Department’s (WCPR) new Williamson County Enrichment and Performing Arts Centers at Academy Park.
+Purchase a Gift Certificate for a personalized brick that is now a permanent part of the Williamson County Parks and Recreation Department’s (WCPR) new Williamson County Enrichment and Performing Arts Centers at Academy Park.
 The bricks, with custom engraved plaques, make unique holiday gifts for loved ones, mentors, teachers, performers, family members and friends.